OctopusDeploy/docs/docs/deploying-applications/configuration-files/advanced-configuration-transforms-examples.md

 - Apply the transform **c:\transforms\app.mytransform.config** to file **app.config**

-### Using an absolute path for multiple transforms against multiple relative files
+### Using an absolute path for multiple transforms against multiple relative files {#AdvancedConfigurationTransformsExamples-AdvancedConfigurationTransformsExamples-UsinganabsolutepathformultipletransformsagainstmultiplerelativefilesUsinganabsolutepathformultipletransformsagainstmultiplerelativefiles}

 Given a package which has the structure: